 The documents below are reports from the Tree Species Adaptation Risk Management project.
-This project was funded by the Climate Change and Emissions Management Corporation (CCEMC) and Alberta Government.
-It involved climate modelling, analysis of data from existing government and forest company field experiments, and climate change risk assessment for tree breeding regions.
-While the Alberta Government, University of Alberta and forest companies provided the data and/or coordinated implementation of the project, the interpretation of the results and conclusions are a sole responsibility of the document authors.
-Contents of these reports have been published in journals (white spruce and lodgepole pine).
+This project was funded by the Climate Change and Emissions Management Corporation (CCEMC) and the Alberta government.
+The project involved climate modelling, analysis of data from existing government and forest company field experiments and climate change risk assessment for tree breeding regions.

-- Highlights for the Tree Species Adaptation Risk Management Project -- Dec 2013 (5 pages, <1 MB)
+- Highlights for the Tree Species Adaptation Risk Management Project (Feb 2013)

-- Climate change adaptation for white spruce and lodgepole pine -- Jun 2015 (22 pages, 3 MB)
+- Climate change adaptation for white spruce and lodgepole pine (Jun 2015)